Back to the Beginning: Reception

 Mark Beaumont of The Independent rated the show five stars out of five, giving special praise to Yungblud's cover of "Changes".
 Rhys Buchanan of Rolling Stone also gave the show a perfect rating; Buchanan said Yungblud's performance, which he dedicated to Diogo Jota who died two days prior, "stopped the stadium in its tracks".
 Michael Hann of The Guardian rated the event four out of five, singling out the performances of Black Sabbath, Gojira, Guns N' Roses, Metallica, and Yungblud as highlights of the show.

 Keith Kahn-Harris of The Quietus noted that several subgenres of heavy metal went unrepresented at the concert, including doom metal and grindcore.
 One critic lamented the bill having only four female performers – Telalit Charsky, Lzzy Hale, Yoyoka Soma, and Marina Viotti.

-David Draiman's appearance was met by boos from some in the crowd, which was attributed to his political views in support of the Israel Defense Forces.
+David Draiman's appearance was booed by the audience, which was attributed to his pro-Israel stance in light of the Gaza genocide.
 He had also leaked the show's run sheet online the day before the event.
 The decision to air a video tribute by Marilyn Manson was criticized, as the artist had recently cancelled a gig at Brighton Centre after local backlash to his sexual assault allegations.